Customization with Hooks

 hook for basket calculation logic.

-Using hooks with the Salesforce Commerce API is similar to using hooks with OCAPI, but there are differences developers must be aware of.
-When you enable and maintain hooks, you must be aware that the same hooks are called for both SCAPI and the related OCAPI endpoints.
+Using hooks with the B2C Commerce API (SCAPI) is similar to using hooks with OCAPI, but there are differences developers must be aware of.
+When you enable and maintain hooks, the same hooks are called for both SCAPI and the related OCAPI endpoints, so it’s possible to write a hook that is used for both.
 This is important if you use both API frameworks for your client applications.

 c_